Putin orders partial military call-up, sparking protests - KESQ

 He described the announcement as “a huge personal blow to Russian citizens, who until recently (took part in the hostilities) with pleasure, sitting on their couches, (watching) TV.
 And now the war has come into their home.”

-In his address, far shorter than previous speeches on the war, Putin accused the West of engaging in “nuclear blackmail,” and he alleged “statements of some high-ranking representatives of the leading NATO states about the possibility of using nuclear weapons of mass destruction against Russia.”
+In his address, Putin accused the West of engaging in “nuclear blackmail” and cited alleged “statements of some high-ranking representatives of the leading NATO states about the possibility of using nuclear weapons of mass destruction against Russia.”

 He didn’t elaborate.